BinaryMoon/pro-block-design/README.md

-# Pro Theme Blocks and Effects
+# Pro Theme Blocks

+Aet Direction for WordPress.

-New Blocks and Effects for the WordPress block editor.
+Includes new blocks and effects for the WordPress block editor.
 A complement to plugins like CoBlocks, and Atomic Blocks.

 ## Development Philosophy